drvinceknight/pfm/book/tools-for-mathematics/03-calculus/introduction/main.md

 # Calculus

-The A-level syllabus describes Calculus describes as:
+The A-level syllabus describes Calculus as:

 > "Calculus: this is a fundamental element which describes change in
 > dynamic situations and underlines the links between functions and